Chaaampy/html-skeleton/README.md

 The CSS folder includes several CSS files

-The main file is style.less and style.css (which is basically the less minified and compiled file).
+The main file is style.less and style.min.css (which is basically the less minified and compiled file).
 It also contains a var.less which is already imported in the style.less

 There is also the normalize.css file in the vendor folder (v5.0.0)